dustinpfister/blog_posts/_posts/threejs-color.md

 ### A Transparent effect is a whole other can of worms

 When it comes to working with color in a general client side javaScript environment there are ways of having an alpha channel for a color.
 In the THREE.Color class there are just properties for red, green, and blue, but not for an alpha channel.
-It is of course possible to make [materials transparent](/2021/04/21/threejs-materials-transparent/), but doing so involves setting the transparency boolean for the material to true, and then it is the opacity property of a material that will act as the alpha channel value.
+It is of course possible to make [materials transparent](/2021/04/21/threejs-materials-transparent/), but doing so involves setting the transparency Boolean for the material to true, and then it is the opacity property of a material that will act as the alpha channel value.

 ### Check out more on what there is to know about materials